rancher/rancher-docs/versioned_docs/version-2.0-2.4/pages-for-subheaders/cis-scans.md

 # List of Skipped and Not Applicable Tests

-For a list of skipped and not applicable tests, refer to <a href="cis-scans/legacy/skipped-tests" target="_blank">this page.</a>
+For a list of skipped and not applicable tests, refer to [this page](../explanations/integrations-in-rancher/cis-scans/skipped-and-not-applicable-tests.md).